x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/understanding-management-role-scopes-exchange-2013-help.md

 Some cmdlets may use configuration scopes that aren't immediately obvious.
 The following table includes a list of cmdlets and the configuration scopes that you can use to control their usage.
 For cmdlets included in the recipients feature area, configuration scopes enable you to control on which databases recipients can be created.
 They don't control which recipients can be managed.
 The **Required scopes** column can contain the following:

-  - **Database**   To run the cmdlet, the role assignee must be assigned a role assignment with a database scope that includes the database to be managed or the role's implicit configuration write scope must include the database to be managed.
+  - **Database**: To run the cmdlet, the role assignee must be assigned a role assignment with a database scope that includes the database to be managed or the role's implicit configuration write scope must include the database to be managed.

-  - **Server**   To run the cmdlet, the role assignee must be assigned a role assignment with a server scope that includes the server to be managed or the role's implicit configuration write scope must include the server to be managed.
+  - **Server**: To run the cmdlet, the role assignee must be assigned a role assignment with a server scope that includes the server to be managed or the role's implicit configuration write scope must include the server to be managed.

-  - **Server or database**   To run the cmdlet, the role assignee must be assigned a role assignment where either a database scope includes the database being managed, or where a server scope includes the server where the database is located.
+  - **Server or database**: To run the cmdlet, the role assignee must be assigned a role assignment where either a database scope includes the database being managed, or where a server scope includes the server where the database is located.
 Or, the role's implicit configuration write scope must contain the database to be managed, or contain the server where the database is located, and the role assignment can't have a custom write scope.

-  - **Server and database**   To run this cmdlet, the role assignee must be assigned two role assignments.
+  - **Server and database**: To run this cmdlet, the role assignee must be assigned two role assignments.
 The first role assignment must include a database scope that includes the database to be managed.
 The second role assignment must include a server scope that includes the server where the database is located.
 The role assignments can have custom configuration scopes defined, or the role assignments can inherit the implicit configuration write scope from the role.
 To inherit the implicit write scope from the role, the role assignment can't have a custom write scope.

 ### Feature areas and applicable database and server scopes